by Martin Maenza, adapted and expanded from Crisis on Infinite Earths #9 by Marv Wolfman and George Pérez

 Nearby, a dark-haired young man in a red tunic battled it out with a man in a dark diving suit and helmet.
 Black Manta laughed, “Well, Aquaman’s pups have come to play.
 Maybe I can add another family kill to the list.”

 Just then, the male hero looked up.
 “Oh, my lord!”
 Aqualad cried as he saw his love struggling in Chemo’s toxic waste.
-The water Aquagirl was trying to breath was burning her from the inside, as evidenced by her clutching her throat with both hands.
+The water Aquagirl was trying to breathe was burning her from the inside, as evidenced by her clutching her throat with both hands.
 “Tula!
 Noooo!”

 He swam with all his might to her side, pulling her down and away from the deadly chemicals on the surface.
 In the back of his mind, all he could do was pray that she would be all right.
 From the way the terror filled her eyes and how she gasped, it already appeared that it might have been too late.